Should the Trucking Industry Lower Driver Age?

 Posted on: June 28, 2021

-In response to a shortage of drivers, the Federal Motor Carrier Safety Administration (FMCSA) has proposed a pilot program to allow commercial truck drivers under the age of 21 to operate in interstate commerce.
+In response to a shortage of drivers in the trucking industry, the Federal Motor Carrier Safety Administration (FMCSA) has proposed a pilot program to allow commercial truck drivers under the age of 21 to operate in interstate commerce.
 The program was announced in September 2020 as the increase in online Coronavirus (COVID-19) pandemic commerce showed the need for qualified truck drivers to transport goods.
 It is supported by a bipartisan bill pending in Congress called the DRIVE-Safe Act.
 The FMCSA is seeking input and comments from both professional drivers and motor carriers as well as the public on the safety, feasibility, and possible economic benefits of allowing drivers aged 18 to 20 to operate a commercial motor vehicle (CMV) in interstate commerce.
 The pilot program would allow drivers to participate who fulfill one of two categories:

 - Drivers aged 18 to 20 who hold a commercial driver’s license (CDL) and operate a CMV in interstate commerce while participating in a 120-hour probationary period and then a 280-hour probationary period in an apprenticeship program with a participating employer.